 Students in English 260 read and discuss a wide selection of the greatest literary works ever written, from the beginnings to 1600.
 The impact of the historic and cultural environment upon the literature are considered as students read for both critical analysis and appreciation.
-Prerequisite: ENG 101 or concurrent enrollment.
+Prerequisite: ENG 101.